vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - A network parameter will control the maximum number of stop orders per party (suggested initial value: between 4 and 10).

-  - TODO: confirm this makes sense) If the trader's position size gets to zero or changes direction all their stop orders are cancelled.
+  - If the trader's position size moves to zero exactly, and they have no open orders, all stop orders will be cancelled.

 ### Valid order entry combinations